 For the study area, there is no noticeable trend for streamflow in the Horn Lake Creek area.
-Horn Lake Creek does not have a discharge gage, but USGS gage 07275900 on the Coldwater River near Olive Branch, MS does.
-USGS gage 07275900 is 10 miles southeast of the Horn Lake Creek basin.
-At USGS 07275900 the p-value is 0.74 (Figure H:1-9).
+Horn Lake Creek does not have a discharge gage, but USGS gage 07275900 on the Coldwater River is located near Olive Branch, MS. USGS gage 07275900 is 10 miles southeast of the Horn Lake Creek basin.
+At USGS 07275900 the p-value is 0.74 (Figure H:1-11).
 This is much higher than the generally accepted significance level of 0.05, and indicates that there is no statistically significant trend.
 Data presented in the non-stationarity assessment in the next section strongly reflects the lack of statistically significant trends.
+It should noted the gage only has 22 years of record.

-Figure H:1-9.
+Figure H:1-10.
 Annual Peak Streamflow at USGS 07275900 Coldwater River near Olive Branch, MS